grafana/agent/docs/rfcs/xxxx-integrations-in-operator.md

 ### Scraping integrations

 The other new CRD, IntegrationMonitor, will be used to scrape running integrations.
-IntegrationsMonitors are discovered by a MetricsInstance, and result in the generation of a integrations-specific scrape job.
+IntegrationMonitors are discovered by a MetricsInstance, and result in the generation of a integrations-specific scrape job.
 It is configured similarly to a `ServiceMonitor`, though without settings for endpoint port and path.